mattweale/azure-orbital-infrastructure/README.md

 * Created a Contact Profile [documentation](https://docs.microsoft.com/en-us/azure/orbital/contact-profile)
 * Scheduled a Contact [documentation](https://docs.microsoft.com/en-us/azure/orbital/schedule-contact)

 In this scenario we are collecting raw instrument data from a NASA Earth Observation Satellite, AQUA.
-Is it names Aqua, Latin for water, because of the large amount of information that the mission is collecting about the Earth's water cycle, including evaporation from the oceans, water vapor in the atmosphere, clouds, precipitation, soil moisture, sea ice, land ice, and snow cover on the land and ice.
+It is named Aqua, Latin for water, because of the large amount of information that the mission is collecting about the Earth's water cycle, including evaporation from the oceans, water vapor in the atmosphere, clouds, precipitation, soil moisture, sea ice, land ice, and snow cover on the land and ice.
 Additional variables also being measured by Aqua include radiative energy fluxes, aerosols, vegetation cover on the land, phytoplankton and dissolved organic matter in the oceans, and air, land, and water temperatures.

 A [single] Hub vNET is deployed with 3 Subnets.
 2 Subnets are empty, ready for the deployment of a Bastion Host and VMs to support Common Services.
 3 Virtual Machines have been deployed into the same subnet each having been configured using a Custom Script Extension to download and execute scripts for post-deployment configuration and software installation of the compenents needed: